yzdxs/learn-anything/readme.md

 	- change (how things become different over time)
 - it uses logic, paper and calculator
 - a proof gives a reason why a rule in mathematics is correct
-- sometimes, math finds ad studies res or ideas in the real world that we don’t understand yet
+- sometimes, math finds and studies rules or ideas in the real world that we don’t understand yet
-- staying the rules and ideas of mathematics can help us understand the world better
+- studying the rules and ideas of mathematics can help us understand the world better

 ## [linear algebra ✨](https://my.mindnode.com/uSBytjXorayqpAZTRhLxAX1zbpxyMyYNhLYBx8Vy#-1297.7,-762.7,2)

-came from trying to solve systems of linear equations, vectors and matrices are used to solve these systems
+- came from trying to solve systems of linear equations
+	- vectors and matrices are used to solve these systems
+- main objects of study currently are vector spaces and linear mappings between vector spaces
+- it describes ways to solve and manipulate (rearrange) systems of linear equations
+- it uses a system of notation for describing system behaviour, called a matrix

 ### [vectors](https://my.mindnode.com/BcLRxCpcZBuB6xsMin7BsEMvKtL4zUTt9PfmbJ2z)